svigne1/Spiral-Delight/README.md

 * Every gem has 4 box colliders attached to it.

 # ToDo
 * Since new gems are not populated into the scene during gameplay.
-There is a decent chance that the player may find himself in a stalemate situation often times where no moves are availabe to finish the game.
+There is a decent chance that the player may find himself in a stalemate situation often times where valid moves are no longer available to complete the game.
 Need to come up with a solution for this.
 * Try to avoid prepopulating the board with matches at the start of the game.
 * Identifying Matches and disappearing them.
 * Enabling rotation to the rings.
 Rotations cannot be continuous.
 It will destroy the ability to match gems.Hence they need to be discrete rotations.